AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 ASCII character set, a line feed, or a carriage return character (i.e. values 10, 13 and 32 ..
 126 of the ASCII Character set).

-If a code line contains more than one symbol that does not belong to the printable ASCII character set, the generated diagnosis points to the first (leftmost) character and says that there are more in this line.

 This rule has no parameters.

 .. _Separate_Numeric_Error_Handlers: